John C. Cheeks Sues Powerball – The Battle for Unclaimed Millions

 The courtroom drama unfolded around a seemingly innocuous technical glitch.
 According to court documents, on January 6, 2023, a quality assurance team at the D.C.-based Taoti Enterprises was testing the lottery website.
 On that fateful day, a set of test Powerball numbers—coincidentally matching Cheeks’—was accidentally posted online.
 Those numbers remained visible for three days until January 9.
 Unfortunately for Cheeks, they didn’t align with the winning numbers drawn during the last lottery event.

-John Cheeks filed a lawsuit against Powerball and the DC Lottery on eight counts, including breach of contract, negligence, infliction of emotional distress, and fraud.
-His lawyer, Richard Evans, argued that because the winning numbers matched Cheeks’ ticket, he was entitled to the
+John C. Cheeks filed a lawsuit against Powerball and the DC Lottery on eight counts, including breach of contract, negligence, infliction of emotional distress, and fraud.
+His lawyer, Richard Evans, argued that because the numbers posted on the website matched Cheeks’ ticket, he was entitled to the entire jackpot.

 The irony wasn’t lost on anyone.
 The odds of winning the Powerball jackpot were one in 292.2 million—a cosmic rarity.
-In contrast, the chances of being struck by lightning within a year stood at 1 in 1.22 million.
-Cheeks, like all players, had defied astronomical odds, only to face a different kind of lightning strike—the shock of denial.
+In contrast, the chances of being struck by lightning within a year stood at one in 1.22 million.
+John C. Cheeks, like all players, had defied astronomical odds, only to face a different kind of lightning strike—the shock of denial.

 Conclusion: John Cheeks’ Pursuit of Justice